-Yamuna Expressway accident: 29 dead, 17 injured after bus plunges into drain
+29 dead after bus falls into drain on Yamuna Expressway, driver may have dozed off

 The rescue operations are underway and 20 people have been rescued so far, said reports.
 Many bodies are said to be stuck in the mangled metal parts of the ill-fated Uttar Pradesh Roadways bus.

-Reports suggest that around 44-50 were onboard bus, which was going from Lucknow to Delhi, when it fell in 'jharna nala' near Kuberpur.
+Reports suggest that over 40 people were onboard bus, which was going from Lucknow to Delhi, when it fell in 'jharna nala' near Kuberpur.

+"The incident took place around 4:30 am.
+Driver probably dozed off and the speeding bus broke our barrier and fell in the drain.
+Search operation underway," Agra DM NG Ravi Kumar told ANI.

 12 dead in road accident in Karnataka's Chintamani